jorgecs/Scheduler/README.md

 requests.post(localhost:8082/url, json = data)
 ```

 Here is a basic example on how to send a GitHub URL to the Scheduler.
 Using a GitHub URL eliminates the need of a provider in the request.
 The GitHub URL will only be accepted in the /circuit path.
-You must specify shots and the policy (time, shots, depth, shots_depth, shots_optimized).
+You must specify shots.
+The policy (time, shots, depth, shots_depth, shots_optimized) is not mandatory and will take 'time' as default value if not specified.
 ```python
 import requests